 "There are countless risks and tragic consequences to speeding, and I want all New Yorkers to be mindful of the speed limits in your area," Hochul said.
 "This enforcement campaign will be crucial not only to catch speeders, but also to encourage all drivers to maintain safe speeds on our roadways – and I encourage all New Yorkers to take your time and get to your destination safely."

-According to preliminary data from the Institute for Traffic Safety Management and Research at the University at Albany's Rockefeller College, unsafe speed was a contributing factor in 314 fatal crashes in 2020, compared to 230 fatal crashes in 2019 – a 36% increase.
-The 314 fatal crashes last year resulted in 365 deaths including drivers, bicyclists and pedestrians.
+According to preliminary data from the Institute for Traffic Safety Management and Research at the University at Albany's Rockefeller College, unsafe speed was a contributing factor in 353 fatal crashes in 2021, compared to 317 fatal crashes in 2020 – an 11% increase.
+The 353 fatal crashes last year resulted in 389 deaths, including drivers, bicyclists and pedestrians.

-Throughout the enforcement campaign, a "No Excuses" public service announcement will be airing on broadcast and cable networks statewide, highlighting the penalty for speeding.
-Additionally, the State Department of Transportation will have variable message signs alerting motorists to the dangers of speeding.
+Throughout the enforcement campaign, a "Speed Catches Up With You" public service announcement will be airing on broadcast and cable networks statewide, highlighting the penalty for speeding.
+Additionally, the new York State Department of Transportation will have variable message signs alerting motorists to the dangers of speeding.

-Data shows fatal crashes in New York caused by unsafe speed increase during the summer months with the highest totals in June through October.
-According to the National Highway Traffic Safety Administration, speed was a contributing factor in 26% of all traffic fatalities nationally in 2019.
-Additionally, NHTSA stated speeding causes:
+Hochul’s team said data shows fatal crashes in New York caused by unsafe speed increase during the summer months with the highest totals in June through October.
+According to the National Highway Traffic Safety Administration (NHTSA), speed was a contributing factor in 29% of all traffic fatalities nationally in 2020.
+Additionally, NHTSA says speeding causes:

-√ Increased degree of crash severity leading to more severe injuries
+√ Increased degree of crash severity leading to more severe injuries; and